- Our College

 Studies in the area of Visual Arts and Design are enhanced through access to iMac computers and the latest industry standard software.

-Teachers are provided with a laptop and remote access to the College intranet and email is available to members of the College community.
+Teachers are provided with a laptop and remote access to the College intranet.
 Students are able to bring a device of their choice to further enrich the learning program.
+Email is available to members of the College community.

-A well resourced ICT Help Centre provides excellent onsite support.
+A well resourced IT Help Centre provides excellent onsite support.

 The Professional Learning program supports the College's commitment to being a learning focused school.
 It is designed to support ongoing staff development of skills, knowledge and understanding, as well as greater self awareness through collaboration and sharing of best practice, leading to sustained improvement in professional practice and student learning.